BanasiakB/Pricer/README.md

 # Pricer

 European option pricing application, which provide both analytical and numerical solutions.
-Additionally, program calculates $\Delta$ for every option pricing.
+Additionally, program calculates $\Delta$ for every priced option.

 It is a final assignment in QuantScholarship 2023 from Credit Suisse.